Micahthegreeat/Sleep-Gambling/README.md

 ##### Intructions for Use:

 Download file from github, in a cmd window do cd filepath, run npm i, then do npm run dev.

+##### Instructions to run server side:

+The server.java in the backend folder is the file to run that will open up the api server on localhost:8080

+to test api calls You can run the fetchTest.html in the backend folder and check the log, it ensures that the token you send is up to date.